 Tweezing and threading are cheap alternatives for the removal of unwanted facial hair.

-Is there a right age to start considering waxing for your teen?
+The right age to start waxing

 A lot will depend on how far into puberty the teenager is, how thick and dark the hair is, and whether it is affecting them emotionally.
 It also depends on whether your teenager is mature enough to follow the appropriate aftercare advice.
 This is particularly important in areas where the skin is more sensitive and hair is more visible such as the underarms and on the face.